Mynigma/HTMLPurifier/README.md

 ## Config ##

 In Edward Z. Yangs HTMLPurifier one has a lot of possible config settings.
-We currently just using the `default config` which you can find and edit in the `config.plist`.
+We currently just using the `default config` which you can find and edit in the `Supporting Files/config.plist`.
 CAUTION: Some settings may not work or will crash the program.

 ## Warnings ##